adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 To get started:

-1. Fire up Xamarin Studio
+1. Fire up Visual Studio for Mac
 2. Add a new project with File -> New Solution...
 3. In the **New Project** window: